Everything we touch leaves behind our unique impression on it, which is Our fingerprints.

 No two people have exactly the same fingerprints.
 Even identical twins, with identical DNA, have different fingerprints.

-Fingerprint identification also known as “Dactyloscopy”.
+Fingerprint identification is also known as “Dactyloscopy”.

 CLASSIFICATION OF FINGERPRINTS